Georges034302/scb-akkodis-course/session3/session3_nsg-flow-logs.md

 9. Click **Save**.

 > **Important:**
-> For full visibility, repeat steps 1–9 above for your **Network Security Group** (e.g., `nsg-app`).
+> For full visibility, repeat steps 1–9 above for your **Network Security Group** (e.g., `nsg-app`). \
+> Repeat the same process for the Network Interfaces (NICs) of both VMs (`vm-web` and `vm-app`).
-> This ensures that VNet and NSG are sending flow logs to Log Analytics workspace and storage account.
+> This ensures that your VNet, NSG, and both VM NICs are sending flow logs to your Log Analytics workspace and storage account.
+> - To verify, Search for: Network Watcher
+> - Go to Logs > Diagonistic Logs
+> - Ensure that diagonistics is enable for NSG and both NICs

 ---